graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 public class SubscriptionController : GraphController {
     // other code not shown for brevity

-    // EventName will default to the subscription field name
+    // EventName will default to the method name  (i.e. "OnWidgetChanged")
     // if not supplied
     [SubscriptionRoot("onWidgetChanged", typeof(Widget), EventName = "WIDGET_CHANGED")]
     public IGraphActionResult  OnWidgetChanged(Widget eventData, string filter){
         if(eventData.Name.StartsWith(filter))
+        {
-            return this.Ok(eventData);
+            // send the data down to the listening client return this.Ok(eventData);
-        return this.Ok();
+        }
+        else
+        {
+            // use SkipSubscriptionEvent() to disregard the data
+            // and not communicate anything to the listening client return this.SkipSubscriptionEvent();
+        }
     }
 }
 ```